What Are The Best Espresso Beans?

 The first question about blends involves the type of coffee tree from which the beans are sourced.
 Nearly all single-origin espresso is made from Arabica beans.
 These high-quality beans have a more complex flavor profile than the less-expensive Robusta.
 Arabica beans are grown all around the world, with every growing region having slightly different characteristics.

 Robusta beans have more caffeine and more bitterness – but that can be an advantage for espresso.
 Some espresso blends do include small amounts, 20 to 25%, of Robusta beans for this reason.
 Robusta beans are also higher in caffeine, so if you’re looking for a jolt, they have their virtues.
 Here’s where you can learn more about these types of coffee beans.
+On another note, if you wish to try having a weak espresso, here’s where you can learn more about decaf espresso.

 Espresso Beans and Coffee Growing Regions